List of flags of Lithuania: Cultural regions

+Administrative divisions

 County flags

 Each county of Lithuania has adopted a flag, each of them conforming to a pattern: a blue rectangle, with ten instances of the Cross of Vytis appearing in gold, acts as a fringe to the central feature of the flag, which is chosen by the county itself.
 Most of the central designs were adapted from the counties' coat of arms.